Lions Park, Tallebudgera

 Macintosh Island Park, Main Beach

 Why it’s perfect: It’s possible you’ve driven past it a thousand times and had no idea how amazing Macintosh Island Park is.
 Also known as ‘Peacock Park’ because of the resident peacocks that roam about the parklands, it’s definitely a must for your post-isolation picnic.
 There is a sizeable playground and plenty of places to spread out and enjoy a socially-distanced bite with pals.
-Just a heads up, the barbecue facilities are currently out of action as a result of Covid-19 so best to plan ahead and bring your own.
+Plus, there are barbecue facilities so that you can cook up an al fresco feast.

 Cougal Cascade, Currumbin Valley